Bio

 Artist Statement

-A lot of my artwork is artefact-based, and through this lens, I explore the role of the artist and the museum.
-This interdisciplinary relationship requires a research-based attitude due to the wealth of information, which can sometimes be complex.
+A lot of my artwork is artefact-based, and through this lens, I examine the role of the artist and the museum.
+This interdisciplinary relationship requires a research-based approach due to the wealth of information involved, which can sometimes be complex.

-My work spans 3D modelling, 3D printing, moving image, digital prints, printmaking, casting and installation.
-I investigate open-access content files by looking at materiality via revisualisation techniques.
+My art spans 3D modelling, 3D printing, moving image, digital prints, printmaking, casting and installation.
+I investigate open-access content files, too.
 I am also a project coordinator whose work has included community engagement.

 Photography by Alice Martin unless stated otherwise.